David Green (entrepreneur): Career

 In 1970, while a store manager with variety store chain TG&Y, Green took a $600 loan and started a home business in his garage assembling and selling miniature picture frames, with a partner, Larry Pico.
 The business, Greco Products, capitalized on a decorating fad of the time.
-Eventually, Green bought out Pico and the growing business staffed a small factory with cerebral palsy patients, paying them ten cents per frame.
+Eventually, Green bought out Pico and staffed a small factory with people with cerebral palsy, paying ten cents per frame.
 By August 1972, the focus was on arts and crafts, and the business had thrived to such an extent that Green and his wife were able to open a 300 square-foot store in northwest Oklahoma City called Hobby Lobby.
 In 1975, Green left his 13-year career with TG&Y and opened a second Hobby Lobby location with 6,000 square feet of space.

 In 2017, Green and co-author Bill High published Giving It All Away...And Getting It All Back Again, which discusses Green's belief that tithing secures God's protection and highlights God's focus on future generation, an aspect of prosperity theology.

 Personal life

-Green grew up in Altus, Oklahoma where his father was a Christian pastor with a congregation of 35.
+Green grew up in Altus, Oklahoma, where his father was a Christian pastor with a congregation of 35.
 All five of his siblings are pastors or pastors' wives.
 He asserts that he has built his business on biblical principles.
 Green is very supportive of Christian organizations, and is one of the largest individual donors to Evangelical causes in the United States.
 Green commits half of Hobby Lobby's total pretax earnings to a portfolio of evangelical ministries, and as of 2012, he had donated an estimated $500 million.
 Green has taken a public stance against the Patient Protection and Affordable Care Act (Obamacare) because of its inclusion of a provision mandating that companies include the "morning-after pill" in their health coverage.
 He sued the federal government in Burwell v.
 Hobby Lobby Stores, Inc., overturning the mandate to provide that medication.

 Green lives in southwest Oklahoma City with his wife, Barbara.
 Hobby Lobby is owned by them and their three children.
 The eldest son, Mart Green, is the founder and CEO of the Mardel Christian & Education book store and Every Tribe Entertainment.
 Steve Green is president of Hobby Lobby, as well as founder and primary funder of the Museum of the Bible, and patron of the Green Collection.
 Daughter Darsee Lett is Creative Director for the Hobby Lobby stores.